Kuronekonova/Cjevil/BMS Project/README.md

 # BMS Stands for Bank Management System.

-i'm just a beginner
+I'm just a beginner

-this is a console application. no graphic.
+This is just a console application.

+[Update 8/14/2020]

+Made it so that you can now freely input your username and other things while creating an account.
+In other words, changed scanf to fgets.